dockstore/dockstore-documentation/docs/end-user-topics/cgc-launch-with.rst

 You will need to pick a project to export it into.
 The project must already exist.

-Then hit the "Import" button and continue from within the Terra interface to configure and run your workflow.
+Then hit the "Import" button and continue from within the CGC interface to configure and run your workflow.